ZainyStarr/Python-Projects/Routers_info_Grabber/README.md

-This is a simple script to login into netis routers and extract sensetive data from them
+This is a simple script to login into netis routers and extract sensitive data from them